 Tool #3: Vote411

 Vote411 is known as a one-stop-shop for the information you need for the election process: the ability to check your registration status, register, find upcoming events, discover (and decipher) questions on your ballot, simplify steps for first-time voters, and more.
 An interactive state-by-state map is a hallmark of the site.

 It’s critical it is for all citizens to participate in the political process; that’s the belief that drove the formation of When We All Vote.
 This nonpartisan non-profit organization was founded in 2018 by Michelle Obama, Tom Hanks, Lin-Manuel Miranda, Janelle Monae, Chris Paul, Faith Hill, and Tim McGraw.
 Their ideology?
 That the country is in a better place and can move forward successfully when you guessed it — we all vote.

 Tool #5: Common Ground Scorecard

 Let us be one of your trusted resources!
 The Common Ground Scorecard is your free, online guide for identifying candidates who seek common ground to make progress on the issues.
 Interactive features (such as a map) help you identify your elected officials (so you don’t have to look them up) making it easy to use.
 You can even compare up to six candidates.

 Check back here for future updates on voting.
-Also check out our recent Op Ed on mail-in voting, and sign up for our newsletter.
-The upcoming September issue is all about voting and resources to help you vote!
+Also, check out our recent Op-Ed on mail-in voting, and sign up for our newsletter for more resources to help you vote!